-On November 17, 2023, the Company closed the brokered private placement of 1,437,500 flow-through common shares of the Company at a price of \$8.65 per flow-through common share for aggregate gross proceeds of \$12,434.
-The Company paid commissions and other capital raise related expenditures in the amount of \$811 in relation to this private placement and recorded a flow-through premium liability of \$3,568 (Note 13).
-In addition, the Company classified \$151 of legal, professional, and filing fees related to this private placement as share issuance costs.
+On March 27, 2024, the Company closed the completion of a public offering of 1,179,500 flowthrough common shares of the Company at a price of \$6.05 per flow-through common share for aggregate gross proceeds of \$7,136.
+The Company has paid commissions and other capital raise related expenditures related to this brokered financing.
+Concurrently, the Company also completed a non-brokered private placement financing of 689,660 flow-through common shares of the Company at a price of \$4.35 per flow-through common share for aggregate gross proceeds of \$3,000.
+No commissions or fees were payable in connection with the non-brokered placement.